 The mechanism of action of carprofen, like that of other NSAIDs, is believed to be associated with the inhibition of cyclooxygenase activity.
-Two unique cyclooxygenases have been described in mammals.
-The constitutive cyclooxygenase, COX-1, synthesizes prostaglandins necessary for normal gastrointestinal and renal function.
-The inducible cyclooxygenase, COX-2, yenerates prostaglandins necessary for normal gastrointestinal and renal function.
+Two unique cyclooxygenases have been described in mammals.2 The constitutive cyclooxygenase, COX-1, synthesizes prostaglandins necessary for normal gastrointestinal and renal function.
 The inducible cyclooxygenase, COX-2, generates prostaglandins involved in inflammation.
 Inhibition of COX-1 is thought to be associated with gastrointestinal and renal toxicity while inhibition of COX-2 provides anti-inflammatory activity.
-The specificity of a particular NSAID for COX-2 versus COX-1 may vary from species to species.
-In an in vitro study using canine cell cultures, carprofen demonstrated selective inhibition of COX-2 versus COX-1.
-Clinical relevance of these data has not been shown.
-Carprofen has also been shown to inhibit the release of several prostaglandins in two inflammatory cell systems: rat polymorphonuclear leukocytes (PMN) and human rheumatoid synovial cells, indicating inhibition of acute (PMN system) and chronic (synovial cell system) in the control of the con system) inflammatory reactions.
+The specificity of a particular NSAID for COX-2 versus COX-1 may vary from species to species.3 In an in vitro study using canine cell cultures, carprofen demonstrated selective inhibition of COX-2 versus COX-1.4 Clinical relevance of these data has not been shown.
+Carprofen has also been shown to inhibit relevance of these data has not been shown.
+Carprofen has also been shown to inhibit the release of several prostaglandins in two inflammatory cell systems: rat polymorphonuclear leukocytes (PMN) and human rheumatoid synovial cells, indicating inhibition of acute (PMN system) and chronic (synovial cell system) inflammatory reactions!

-Several studies have demonstrated that carprofen has modulatory effects on both humoral and cellular immune responses.
-5-9 Data also indicate that carprofen inhibits the production of osteoclast-activating factor (OAF), PGE1, and PGE2 by its inhibitory effect in prostagland in biosynthesis. $^{1}$
+Several studies have demonstrated that carprofen has modulatory effects on both humoral and cellular immune responses. $^{5-9}$ Data also indicate that carprofen inhibits the production of osteoclast-activating factor (OAF), PGE1, and PGE2 by its inhibitory effects on prostaglandin

-Based upon comparison with data obtained from intravenous administration, carprofen is rapidly and nearly completely absorbed (more than 90% bioavailable) when administered orally.
-Peak blood plasma concentrations are achieved in 1-3 hours after oral administration of 1, 5, and 25 mg/kg to dogs.
+Based upon comparison with data obtained from intravenous administration, carprofen is rapidly, and nearly completely absorbed (more than 90% bioavailable) when administered orally.
+Peak blood plasma concentrations are achieved in 1-3 hours after oral administration of 1,5, and 25 mg/kg to dogs.
 The mean terminal half-life of carprofen is approximately 8 hours (range 4.5-9.8 hours) after single oral doses varying from 1-35 mg/kg of body weight.
 After a 100 mg single intravenous bolus dose, the mean elimination half-life was approximately 11.7 hours in the dog.
 Carprofen tablets are more than 99% bound to plasma protein and exhibit a very small volume of distribution.

 Carprofen is eliminated in the dog primarily by biotransformation in the liver followed by rapid excretion of the resulting metabolites (the ester glucuronide of carprofen and the ether glucuronides of 2 phenolic metabolites, 7-hydroxy carprofen and 8-hydroxy carprofen) in the feces (70-80%) and urine (10-20%).
 Some enterohepatic circulation of the drug is observed.
 INDICATIONS: Carprofen Tablets are indicated for the relief of pain and inflammation associated with osteoarthritis and for the control of postoperative pain associated with soft tissue and orthopedic surgeries in dogs.
+CONTRAINDICATIONS: Carprofen Tablets should not be used in dogs exhibiting previous of accidental ingestion by humans.
+For use in dogs only.
+Do not use in cats